Kwame Nkrumah: Foreign and military policy

 an African common market, a common currency area and the development of communications of all kinds to allow the free flow of goods and services.
 International capital can be attracted to such viable economic areas, but it would not be attracted to a divided and balkanized Africa, with each small region engaged in senseless and suicidal economic competition with its neighbours.

-Nkrumah sought to exploit the Cold War rivalry between the United States and the Soviet Union in order to gain maximum concessions from both sides in their geopolitical attempts to outmanoeuvre one another in West Africa and elsewhere.
+Nkrumah sought to exploit the Cold War rivalry between the United States and the Soviet Union in order to gain maximum concessions from both sides in their geopolitical attempts to outmaneuvre one another in West Africa and elsewhere.
 This was exemplified by the Volta River Dam Project and its back-and-forth oscillation between Soviet and Western financial backing.